vuhnger/in5060-ma2/docs/analysis_methods.md

    - Missing prerequisites (SciPy or per-file stats) are reported clearly; analyses continue with descriptive statistics.

 4. **Markdown summary**
-   - Written to `results/summary.md`.
+   - Written to `<results_dir>/summary.md`.
    - Sections: Title, Key Findings, Method (Brief), Tables (overall, by RAT, by speed), Significance Tests, Plots (optional), Caveats, Next Steps.
    - Significance tables list t-statistics, p-values, and alpha comparisons for overall, per-RAT, and speed-bucket contrasts.

 ## Plotting workflow

-`plot_passive_quality_results.py` reuses the same CSV inputs to produce PNG figures under `results/`:
+`plot_passive_quality_results.py` reuses the same CSV inputs to produce PNG figures under the specified results directory:

 - Bar charts of overall means, RAT-by-environment means, and speed buckets.
-- Optional boxplots, ECDFs, and mean-vs-std scatterplots using per-file stats.
+- Optional boxplots, violin plots, ECDFs, and mean-vs-std scatterplots using per-file stats.
+- Annotated overlays showing mean deltas, percentage differences, and Welch p-values when per-file statistics and SciPy are available.
+- Axis labels and ranges adapt automatically depending on whether the upstream results were normalized (0–1) or raw KPI averages.
 - KPI availability bar chart if `kpi_presence.csv` exists.
 - Each figure is rendered with matplotlib, one per file, using `tight_layout()` and default colour schemes.